IMPORTANT INFORMATION FOR RESIDENTS OF LANCASTER COUNTY and the OCTORARA AREA SCHOOL DISTRICT including the MUNICIPALITIES LOCATED in CHESTER COUNTY

 Quarterly Tax Return and Payment Requirement

 In addition to the annual tax return filing requirement, any person who is otherwise required to file an annual return and who is either self-employed or does not have the tax withheld from his or her paycheck must file quarterly tax returns and make quarterly estimated tax payments.
 However, the quarterly return filing requirement does not apply to individuals with an annual income of less than $25,000.
 A person who is required to file on a quarterly basis shall file quarterly returns and make quarterly tax payments 30 days after the end of each calendar quarter.
-For 2014, a quarterly tax payment is due on April 30, July 30, and October 30 of 2014 and January 30, 2015.

 If you have additional questions about quarterly filing and quarterly estimated tax payments, please consult the LCTCB Earned Income and Net Profits Tax Regulations posted at www.lctcb.org and also your professional advisors.